NeaByteLab/Deserve/docs/index.md

 # What is Deserve?

-Deserve is a HTTP server library for Deno that makes building APIs incredibly simple through **file-based routing**.
+Deserve is an HTTP server library for Deno that makes building APIs incredibly simple through **file-based routing**.
 Just drop files in folders and get instant endpoints!

 ## Install Package